HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 - Create a model repository
 - Build the conitaner image
-- Lunch a Triton Inference Server
+- Launch a Triton Inference Server
 - Query the server

 For the purpose of this tutorial, the following models will be deployed: